maxwolf621/Notes/Typescript/Class.md

 ## Abstract Class

 An abstract method or abstract field is one that hasn’t had an implementation provided.

-These members must exist inside an abstract class, which cannot be directly instantiated.
+These members must exist inside an abstract class, **which cannot be directly instantiated**.

 ```typescript
 abstract class Animal {